salatfreak/pyromaniac/docs/index.md

 [jinja]: https://jinja.palletsprojects.com/

 ## How to Read this Documentation
-First of all to get *Pyromaniac* running, check out the [Installation][installation] page.
+First of all, to get *Pyromaniac* running, check out the [Installation][installation] page.

-To learn about how to execute *Pyromaniac* read the [Command Line Interface][cli] page.
-You can mostly use it as a drop-in replacement for *Butane* but *Pyromaniac* doesn't support all of its command line options and has a couple exciting additional features.
+To learn about how to execute *Pyromaniac*, read the [Command Line Interface][cli] page.
+You can mostly use it as a drop-in replacement for *Butane*, but *Pyromaniac* doesn't support all of its command line options and has a couple of exciting additional features.

 You will write your configuration source code as *Pyromaniac* components.
 Don't
 worry: Your existing *Butane* configuration files are already valid